TomaKatzarov/Trading-Bot/memory-bank/CONSOLIDATED_3_Project_Status_and_Results_Analysis.md

 - Expanded to 143 symbols (from 50)
 - Extended to 2 years of data (from 1)
 - Improved positive class ratio to 6.9% (from 0.6%)
+- October 2025 refresh: extended to 24h horizon with +1.5% / −3.0% thresholds, raising positives to 24.3%
-- Result: 878,740 training sequences
+- Result: 1,881,363 training sequences in latest run

 #### 3.2 HPO Campaigns